 To help you stay on top your account's security, Google sends an email when you sign in to an application or device for the first time.

 The alert gives the time and place of the sign-in.
-If something looks suspicious to you, for example if you weren't the one to sign in, head to the Devices & activity page to secure your account.
+If something looks suspicious to you, for example if you weren't the one to sign in, head to the Recently used devices to help secure your account.
 There, you can manage which devices have access to your account and see when they were last used.

-My location is incorrect: Sometimes, the location reported may be incorrect.
-We get your location based on your IP address, so you might see activity from locations that are approximate to your actual location.
+Sometimes your reported location may be incorrect.
+We get the general area you're in from your IP address, so you might have activity from locations that are close to your actual location.
 Learn more about how Google gets your location.